MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

   msedge.exe --kiosk www.contoso.com --edge-kiosk-type=public-browsing --no-first-run
   ```

-- **--kiosk-idle-timeout-minutes**: Change the time (in minutes) from the last user activity before Microsoft Edge kiosk mode resets the user's session.
+- **--kiosk-idle-timeout-minutes=**: Change the time (in minutes) from the last user activity before Microsoft Edge kiosk mode resets the user's session.
 Replace "value" in the next example with the number of minutes.

    ```
    --kiosk-idle-timeout-minutes=value